Common misconceptions about transumbilical breast augmentation (TUBA)?

 The author saw no visible track deformity in seven years performing TUBA.

-Using the implant as an expander damages it.
+Using the implant as an expander can damage the implant.

 This is the most understandable of the misconceptions.
 Originally, the